CHENszu/Joint-prediction-of-ARMIA-BP-LSTM/README.md

 We have integrated and uploaded the modules of our virtual environment.
 Users can only configure the virtual environment through：

 pip install -r requirements.txt.

+ps：bp neural network and LSTM are implemented based on pytorch framework